 Documenting your safety processes and activities is very important.
-As a minimum, you should have a clear commitment to safety in your business.
-A Safety Policy is a good way to explain your commitment.
+As a minimum, you should have a clear commitment to safety in your business, and a safety policy is a good way to explain your commitment.
 Your policy should establish the importance you place on safety and make it easy for your employees and the other parties you interact with to see that you take safety seriously.
 As well as a safety policy, you should develop documented procedures and work instructions that explain your processes in more detail.

-As you go through the process of preparing an SMS, you should consider compiling all your safety documents in one area, such as an SMS Manual.
-Using a manual will ensure all your safety documents are located in a single, easy-to-find place.
+As you develop your documents, you are also developing your SMS.
+Over time, you should consider combining all your safety documents in an SMS Manual, which will ensure they are located in a single, easy-to-find place.

-The guidance material and templates below will assist you to develop elements of your SMS that relate to the Safety policy and documentation component.
-We are currently developing more guidance in this area.
-Make sure you Subscribe to On the Road to be informed when further materials become available.
+The guidance material and templates below will assist you to develop the elements of your SMS relating to the Safety policy and documentation component.

 Management commitment and safety responsibilities